gnachman/iTerm2/tests/esctest/README.txt

 --max-vt-level=level
 Tests are tagged with the VT level required for their execution.
 No test needing features from a higher VT level will be run.
 The default value is 5.
+In order to support VT level 5 in xterm, set the following resource: xterm*decTerminalID: 520

 --logfile=file
 The logs are written to "file", which defaults to "/tmp/esctest.log".